codr7/gfoo/README.md

 ['ok 'ok]
 ```

-All values have boolean representations; non-zero integers are true; empty strings and slices false etc.
+All values have Bool representations; non-zero Ints are true; empty Strings and Slices false etc.

 ```
   42 if: 'ok